yonasBSD/knightwatch/README.md

 `health` can be `healthy`, `warning`, or `critical`.
 Individual sub-endpoints (`/cpu`, `/memory`, `/disks`, `/networks`, `/gpus`, `/battery`, `/host-info`, `/temperatures`) return their respective nested objects directly.

+- **Note: on windows, temepatures api requires you to run the app as administrator**

 ---

 ## Getting Started